Ontraport/PilotPress/readme.txt

 * Invalid login inputs on custom login pages now stay at the custom login page, forgotten password function does not cause accounts to go out of sync

 == Upgrade Notice ==

+= 1.7.7 =
+* Fixed session not allowing customer center to show preoperly if browser was closed and re-opened.

 = 1.7.6 =
 * Fixed tracking.js not using the 3.0 tracking domain when necessary.